-Shovels won’t hit the ground until the end of this decade, but the Tewin city-building project has been the talk of the town since 2020.
+Shovels won’t hit the ground until the end of the decade, but the Tewin city-building project has been the talk of the town since 2020.

-At a public consultation open house held in January at the Carlsbad Springs Community Centre, hundreds of area residents gathered to learn about the project and to voice concerns about various aspects of the plan.
+At an open house held recently at the Carlsbad Springs Community Centre, hundreds of area residents learned about the project and voiced concerns about aspects of the plan.

-The third of its kind, the open house provided an opportunity for the community to ask questions to subject-matter experts.
+The third open house explaining the project was an opportunity for the community to ask questions to experts.

-About 30 posters outlining the draft plan were systematically placed in the community centre’s main hall, where residents were invited to walk around and examine them.
+About 30 posters outlining the plan were placed in the community centre, where residents were invited to walk around and examine them.

-While some living around the proposed area asked about how transportation will affect their daily commute, others discussed what would happen to already existing infrastructure and communities in the area where the Tewin development is planned.
+While some living around the proposed development asked how it will affect their daily commute, others discussed what would happen to existing infrastructure and communities.

-Tewin — jointly proposed by the Algonquins of Ontario and developers Taggart and Caivan — has been controversial because of its massive scale and potential costs to taxpayers to extend urban infrastructure to the city’s rural southeast.
+Tewin — jointly proposed by the Algonquins of Ontario and developers Taggart and Caivan — has been controversial because of its size and the potential costs to taxpayers to extend urban infrastructure to the city’s rural southeast.
 But as Ottawa grapples with a housing crisis, Tewin offers a residential bonanza.

 Spanning 445 hectares, the proposed development area promises an Algonquin-values based community designed to house 35,000 residents.